Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The winner of the round is the player with the highest total captured card points.
 This player will become the dealer for the next round.

-> What happens in the event of a tie here?
-No ruleset seems to say.
+> In the (unlikely) event of a tie here, the winner is the player who is *earliest* in the turn order.
 {.is-info}

 ## Special Achievements